Berlenz/Home-Assistant-ebus-access/README.md

 To run this Home Assistant integration a eBUS daemon must be already installed on your Raspberry Pi or NUC. see https://ebusd.eu/

-To install this integration to Home Assistant: 1. download this repository, 2. extract the downloaded zip file, 3. copy `ebus` sub-folder in to your home-assistant `custom_components` folder.
+To install this integration to Home Assistant: 1. download this repository, 2. extract the downloaded zip file, 3. copy `ebus` sub-folder into your home-assistant `custom_components` folder.
 If you don't know where the `custom_components` folder is, use Google.

 ## Configure